huggingface/hub-docs/docs/hub/models-gated.md

 </div>

 If you want to manually approve which users can access your model, you must set it to **manual approval**.
 When this is the case, you will notice more options:
-- **Add access** allows you to search for a user and grant them access even if they did not requested it.
+- **Add access** allows you to search for a user and grant them access even if they did not request it.
-- **Notification frequency** let you configure when to get notified if new users request access.
+- **Notification frequency** lets you configure when to get notified if new users request access.
 It can be set to once a day or real-time.
 By default, an email is sent to your primary email address.
 You can set a different email address in the **Notifications email** field.
 For models hosted under an organization, emails are sent to the first 5 admins of the organization.

 <div class="flex justify-center">
     <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/models-gated-manual-approval.png"/>